 Boundless CLI

-is a command-line interface for interacting with the Boundless Market, specifically designed to help handle deposits, withdrawing, staking and submitting proof requests.
+is a command-line interface for interacting with the Boundless Market, specifically designed to help handle depositing, withdrawing, staking and submitting proof requests.

 Global Options